-I am currently a software engineer in bay area, with 5+ years of industry experience, and 4+ years of not-very-relevant academic experience.
+I am currently a software engineer doing security/privacy stuff in bay area.
 My pronouns are she/her.
 I dislike photos of myself.
 I have strong opinions on software development and security/privacy but I value collaboration.
 I like really interesting and obscure facts, especially pertaining to cultural, culinary, linguistic, and unrelatedly, electronics/computer history.

 For fun I work on hobbyist software projects, electronics and 3D printing.
 I also enjoy cooking and arts/crafts.

 Some current projects include building a service to analyze linkages between research papers, a nixie doom clock and some custom housing for the timelapse cameras for my 3D printer.
 In the future when I move back to Canada, I intend to document my dad’s expertise and work on restoring old TVs/radios.

 I’m already paid pretty well but if you want to chip in to help support some of this infrastructure/work, you can throw a dollar over on Patreon.

 Jan 4, 2020

 I wear, or have worn, a number of hats.
 My title is Software Engineer, but I frequently jump into devops or devsecops or secops or SRE problems.
 Outside of writing software day to day, my responsibilities also include designing software systems, evaluating security systems and processes, mentoring and advising engineers, and interviewing/screening possible candidates.
 I am fairly flexible on the tech stack, having experience in the following:

 - writing/modifying Linux drivers